wavefunction91/ExchCXX/README.md

 or device (GPU, FPGA, etc).
-Currently GPU support is provided through the [CUDA](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html) for NVIDIA GPUs, [HIP](https://rocmdocs.amd.com/en/latest/Programming_Guides/HIP-GUIDE.html) for AMD GPUs and [SYCL](https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html) (experimental) for generic accelerator backends (including Intel GPUs).
+Currently GPU support is provided through the [CUDA](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html) for NVIDIA GPUs, [HIP](https://rocmdocs.amd.com/en/latest/Programming_Guides/HIP-GUIDE.html) for AMD GPUs and [SYCL](https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html) (experimental, supports only oneAPI implementaion) for generic accelerator backends (including Intel GPUs).

 ExchCXX is a work in progress.
 Its development has been funded by the U.S.